Tex-Mex Chicken and Rice Soup

-A bowl of this low carb Tex-Mex Chicken and Rice Soup with cauliflower rice is the perfect thing to warm you up on a cold winter day!
-Loaded with hearty veggies, shredded chicken and warm, south of the border spices, this is a soup we just can’t get enough of this Mexican Chicken Soup around here!
+Loaded with hearty veggies, shredded chicken, and warm, south-of-the-border spices, this Keto Mexican Chicken Soup is a soup we can’t get enough of!
+A bowl of this low carb Tex-Mex Chicken and Rice Soup Recipe with cauliflower rice is the perfect thing to warm you up on a cold winter day!

-The weather the last week has been brutal!
-Down here in Texas we have it pretty good…our temperatures barely went below freezing but some of my friends up north were literally snowed under!
-When cold weather hits, chicken soup is always on our list of must haves!
-This time I decided to take it up a few notches in the flavor department by making a Tex-Mex version of our favorite low carb chicken and rice soup!
+When cold weather hits, chicken soup is always on our list of must-haves!
+This time, I decided to take it up a few notches in the flavor department by making a Tex-Mex version of our favorite low carb chicken and rice soup!

-Let me first say, that making soup is one of my favorite things!
-When I had my restaurant, soup was my specialty and my favorite part of the prep for the day.
-There was something so zen and peaceful about chopping up all the veggies, building deep, rich flavors and then watching something you poured your heart into bringing joy to someone else...magical!
-On a given day we made gallons and gallons of yummy, soul-satisfying soup!
-During the colder months, any version of chicken soup was always a hit!
+Let me first say that making soup is one of my favorite things!
+There is something peaceful about chopping up all the veggies, building deep, rich flavors, and then watching all the flavors come together!
+During the colder months, any version of chicken soup is always a hit!
 This low carb version of chicken and rice soup is a family favorite and so good we never miss the starchy rice!

 Ingredients